pablopenlop/gradewing_guide/docs/other.md

 This is a temporary and exceptional branch called **`Hotfix`**.
 Usually, only a single commit is made on this branch to push an urgent fix to Production.

 *   It is created via "**New Branch**" in GitHub, using **`main`** as the source branch.
-*   Using the software included in this branch, an **urgent deployment to Stage** is performed from the Hetzner terminal to verify the hotfix.
+*   Using the software included in this branch, usually a single commit, an **urgent deployment to Stage** is performed from the Hetzner terminal.
 *   Once verified, a **Tag** is applied, and the corresponding **Docker Image** is labeled.
 *   Using this tagged Docker Image, the **deployment to Production** is carried out (without a new build).
 *   Next, a **double merge** is performed within the Hetzner terminal from the **`Hotfix`** branch into both **`main` and `dev`**.
 This ensures that both `Hotfix` and `main` branches are leveled (noting that `dev` may have accumulated many previous commits).
+*   Additionally, the `dev` branch is deleted **ONLY** in the local Hetzner environment.
 *   Finally, the temporary **`Hotfix`** branch is deleted from both Hetzner and GitHub, leaving only the two permanent branches: **`dev`** and **`main`**.